SIGPLAN/SIGPLAN.github.io/Conferences/POPL/Principles.md

 ##### *Suggestions*

 In recent years, POPL's "junior" OC members (Treasurer, Publicity, Student Events, Co-located Events) have held three year terms to provide continuity, and have generally chosen their own successors, in consultation with the SC.
 The General and PC chairs may at their discretion appoint other members of the OC.
-The General Chair must select the PC chair as early as possible and, in any case, so early as the PC Chair could sit in the PC of POPL X+1.
+The General Chair must select the PC chair as early as possible and, in any case,  early enough to allow PC Chair of POPL X+2 to sit in the PC of POPL X+1.

 **Conference Venue**